jbush001/NyuziProcessor/README.md

 <img align="right" src="https://github.com/jbush001/NyuziProcessor/wiki/teapot-icon.png">

-This project is a multi-core SIMD processor designed for parallel computation.
+This project is a multi-core SIMD processor designed for highly parallel computation.
 It is implemented in SystemVerilog and runs in simulation and on FPGA.
 A C++ toolchain based on LLVM generates code for its custom instruction set.
-With a relatively modern GPU-like architecture, it is useful as a tool for microarchitecture research, performance analysis, and parallel computing software development.
+With a modern, GPU-like design, it is useful as a tool for microarchitecture experimentation, performance analysis, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki